metauni/metauni.github.io/posts/rules/rules.md

 Our reading is that this rule is meant to prevent developers from putting in internal circumventions to the chat system (i.e. in-world keyboards that display on in-world screens).

+Ultimately metauni is an idea, one particular implementation of which uses Roblox + Discord.
+Hopefully this implementation remains viable, but the idea can survive the death of any particular implementation.

 ## Quotes from the rules

 An important passage from the Terms of Use: